ViaThinkSoft/cyclonedx-property-taxonomy/README.md

 - `vts:discovered_by`

   In case multiple tools were used to detect components, this property contains the name of the tool.
-It should fit the tool described in `metadata.tools[].name`
+It should fit the tool described in `metadata.tools[].bom-ref` (preferred), or `metadata.tools[].name`.

 - `vts:encrypted`

-  Describes whether the majority of the file was encrypted or not.
+  Describes whether the majority of the file is encrypted or not.

   Values: `yes`, `no`, `unknown`

 - `vts:obfuscated`

-  Describes whether the majority of the file was obfuscated or not.
+  Describes whether the majority of the file is obfuscated or not.

   Values: `yes`, `no`, `unknown`